AliceRoselia/Nebula.jl/README.md

 ### Roadmap

+* Gather enough insights into making the next amazing game.
 * Create appropriate files.
 * Create a basic rendering system for rendering pure 2d maps.
+Should use minimal windowing libraries such as winit.
 * An entity system maintaining components for simple entities.
 * Intelligent entities with their own "vision", such as RGB vision, night vision, X-ray, point-cloud.
 * A game event system where player, entity, or environment triggers an event to happen.